-The Power of History July 27, 2013
+The Power of History Scott Pauley

 I live around history…and I love it.
-Just outside my office at Crown College is a 30,000 square foot Christian Heritage Center.
+Just outside my office at Crown College was a 30,000 square foot Christian Heritage Center.
 For me, history is alive and exciting.
 Yet with all of the access we have to historical information, it seems that the appreciation for it is sadly lacking in most young people.

-A few days ago we made our annual trek to my wife’s homeland in Michigan.
+A few days ago, we made our annual trek to my wife’s homeland in Michigan.
 It is always a joy to see my in-laws ( I actually mean that!).
-This year we visited the Ford Museum and Greenfield Village, just outside of Detroit.
+This year, we visited the Ford Museum and Greenfield Village, just outside of Detroit.
 I have never seen so much history in one place!
 It is a fascinating tour and everyone from grandchildren to grandparents enjoyed it immensely.

 “Those who do not study history are destined to repeat it.”